 - 1. When an infraction is committed that requires disciplinary action, the student will receive notice that specific action has been taken against them. - 2.
 Students have the right to appeal any disciplinary action taken against them within three college working days of the incident.
-Appeals may be submitted to the Campus Police Department of the Office of Student Services. - 3.
-Depending on the infraction, the appeal will be assigned to the appropriate division of the PRCC Judicial System. - The President of Pearl River Community College is charged with the responsibility of maintaining an environment which is conducive to 4. learning.
+Appeals may be submitted to the Campus Police Department or the Office of Student Services. - 3.
+Depending on the infraction, the appeal will be assigned to the appropriate division of the PRCC Judicial System. - 4.
+The President of Pearl River Community College is charged with the responsibility of maintaining an environment which is conducive to learning.
 The President has delegated the responsibility of student due process to the Office of Student Services.
 The Dean of Student Services governs three levels of student due process hearing bodies.
 These levels include: - a.
 PRCC Campus Court This level of the PRCC Judicial System handles all traffic tickets and college fines that are not drug or violence related.
-The PRCC Campus Court is comprised of student members and is presided over by the Chief of Police or his; her designee. - PRCC Appeals Court This level of the PRCC Judicial System handles all appeals that involve dismissal from school and; or h. campus housing, or any case appealed from Campus Court.
-The PRCC Appeals Court is comprised of two members of the faculty; staff, two members of the Student Government Association, and is presided over by the Assistant Dean of Student Services or his; her designee. - PRCC Supreme Court This level of the PRCC Judicial System handles all major violations, including all appeals involving Allied c.
-Health programs such as ADN Nursing.
-The PRCC Supreme Court is comprised of four members of the faculty; staff and is presided over by the Dean of Student Services or his; her designee.
-In cases involving Allied Health programs, two members of the Court will be drawn from faculty or other Allied Health programs. - The Chair of the appropriate branch will receive an appeal and determine if a hearing is in order.
-5. - If a hearing is deemed necessary, the student will receive notice of a hearing date within five (5) college working days of the appeal filing 6. date. - 7.
-The student will receive notice of the hearing findings within five (5) college working days of the hearing date. - Details of hearing procedures are available at the Campus Police Department and; or the Office of Student Services and is included in the 8. student handbook, the Cat Country Guide.
+The PRCC Campus Court is comprised of student members and is presided over by the Chief of Police or his; her designee. - b.
+PRCC Appeals Court This level of the PRCC Judicial System handles all appeals that involve dismissal from school and; or campus housing, or any case appealed from Campus Court.
+The PRCC Appeals Court is comprised of two members of the faculty; staff, two members of the Student Government Association, and is presided over by the Dean of Student Services or his/her designee. - c.
+PRCC Supreme Court This level of the PRCC Judicial System handles all major violations, including all appeals involving Allied Health programs such as ADN Nursing.
+The PRCC Supreme Court is comprised of four members of the faculty; staff and is presided over by the Dean of Student Services or his/her designee.
+In cases involving Allied Health programs, two members of the Court will be drawn from faculty or other Allied Health programs. - 5.
+The Chair of the appropriate branch will receive an appeal and determine if a hearing is in order. - 6.
+If a hearing is deemed necessary, the student will receive notice of a hearing date within five (5) college working days of the appeal filing date. - 7.
+The student will receive notice of the hearing findings within five (5) college working days of the hearing date. - Details of hearing procedures are available at the Campus Police Department and; or the Office of Student Services and is included in the student handbook, the Cat Country Guide.
+If, after appealing to the College, the student is not satisfied with the outcome of this decision, the student may file a complaint with the State Authorization Agency at www.mississippi.edu/mcca.